Scream VI: Home media

 Scream VI was released digitally on April 25, 2023, in the US, where it also began streaming on Paramount+ and various other regions.
 It was released on VOD on May 9, 2023, in other regions, such as the UK and Ireland.
-Its DVD, Blu-ray and Ultra HD Blu-ray released in the US and some regions on July 11, 2023.
+Its DVD, Blu-ray and Ultra HD Blu-ray would be released in the US and some regions on July 11, 2023, and later a Blu-ray 3D release by German distributor Turbine on February 8, 2025, one year ahead of the next film's release.
 Upon its release, the film debuted at #1 on the UK Official Film Chart Top 40.
-The film grossed $5.6 million in home media sales.
+The film grossed $5.8 million in home media sales.

+Scream (2022) and Scream VI became available in a two-movie digital collection on April 25, 2023.

 Reception

 Box office

-Scream VI grossed $108.2 million in the United States and Canada, and $60.8 million in other territories, for a worldwide total of $169.1 million.
+Scream VI grossed $108.4 million in the United States and Canada, and $58.2 million in other territories, for a worldwide total of $166.6 million.
 Deadline Hollywood calculated the net profit of the film to be $60 million, when factoring together all expenses and revenues.

 In the United States and Canada, Scream VI was projected to gross $35–40 million from 3,675 theaters in its opening weekend.
 The film made $19.3 million on its first day, including $5.7 million from Thursday night previews.
 It went on to debut to $44.4 million, marking the highest opening weekend of the franchise and finishing first at the box office.
 Of the opening weekend audience, 71 percent of the audience was between the ages of 18 and 34 (with 42 percent being between 18 and 24), while 51 percent were male.
 It made $17.5 million in its second weekend, finishing second behind newcomer Shazam!
 Fury of the Gods, and then $8.4 million in its third weekend, finishing fourth.
 The film crossed the $100 million mark on April 5, becoming the first of the franchise to do so domestically since Scream 2 (1997).
 It became the highest-grossing film in the franchise at the United States and Canada box office in unadjusted dollars.